Year 4 Mathematics at school: what to expect

 By the end of the year

-By the end of the year your child will be meeting the Year 4 mathematics standard if they are solving realistic problems using their growing understanding of number, algebra, geometry, measurement and statistics.
+By the end of the year your child will be meeting the Year 4 mathematics standard if they are solving realistic problems using their growing understanding of number, algebra, space, measurement, probability and statistics.

 Meeting the standard